prestonharberts/fedora-40-configuration/docs/settings.md

     - Close window: `Super-Q`
     - Hide all normal windows: `Super-D`
     - Hide window: `Super-S`
-    - Show the notification list: `Super-Tab`
+    - Show the notification list: `Super-A`
     - Switch applications: `Alt-Tab`
+    - Show the overview: `Super-Tab`
+    - Show all applications: `Shift-Super-Tab`
     - Move window one monitor down: `Alt-Super-J`
     - Move window one monitor to the left: `Alt-Super-H`
     - Move window one monitor to the right: `Alt-Super-L`
     - Move window one monitor up: `Alt-Super-K`
     - Settings: `Super-I`
-    - Show the overview: `Shift-Super-O`
-    - Show all applications: `Shift-Ctrl-Super-O`
     - Move to workspace on the left: `Super-;`
     - Move to workspace on the right: `Super-'`
     - Move window one workspace to the left: `Super-[`